Vienna Public Transport Cancels Free Annual Pass for Blind and Deaf People

 Criticism from the Association of the Blind

-The Association of the Blind, represented by Chairman Kurt Prall, expresses strong dissatisfaction with the discontinuation of the free annual pass.
+The Association of the Blind, represented by Chairman Kurt Prall, expresses strong dissatisfaction with the discontinuation of the funding.
 The decision is seen as a significant financial disadvantage for those affected.
 The organization's assessments highlight concerns about the impact of this measure on the affected individuals.

 (Red)